YeonwooSung/DevOpsMisc/container-ops/kubernetes/pod-execution/README.md

-# Execute application containers on the kubernetes cluster
+# Execute Pod with application containers on the kubernetes cluster

 - [Execute container with resource limits](./src/pod-with-resource-limits.yaml)
 - [Execute container with command args](./src/pod-with-start-command.yaml)